giswqs/duckdb-spatial/README.md

 Please attribute code usage by citing the book or linking to the GitHub repository:

 > Wu, Q. (2025). _Spatial Data Management with DuckDB: From SQL Basics to Advanced Geospatial Analytics_.
 Independently published.
-ISBN: 979-8993859705. [https://duckdb.gishub.org](https://duckdb.gishub.org)
+PDF edition ISBN 979-8993859705; Print edition ISBN 979-8274710572. [https://duckdb.gishub.org](https://duckdb.gishub.org)

+Let me know if you want APA, Chicago, MLA, BibTeX, or multiple styles.

 While the code is freely available, the **text, figures, and images** in this book are **copyrighted** by the author and may not be reproduced, redistributed, or modified without explicit permission.
 This includes all written content, custom diagrams, and embedded visualizations unless otherwise noted.